 Portage la Prairie was recently (October 2010) selected to become the model community for Recycle Everywhere, a program which encourages recycling in Portage la Prairie's public spaces.30 This program was implemented in conjunction with the Canadian Beverage Container Recycling Association and Multi-Material Stewardship Manitoba and required an investment of \$150,000 for over 200 bins, advertising and Recycle Everywhere decals.
 The recycling bins were placed throughout Portage la Prairie's parks, public buildings, shopping centres, community facilities and other public spaces in Winnipeg.
 Recycle Everywhere is reported to be the first permanent away-from-home recycling program in Canada.
-Winnipeg should carefully monitor the results of Portage la Prairie's parks.
+Winnipeg should carefully monitor the results of Portage la Prairie's program and select the most successful aspects of the program to implement in Winnipeg's public spaces.